-The game offers some nice graphics running in EHB (Extra-Half Bright) mode.
-That is, screen can get up to 64 colors on screen using this special effect of the Amiga hardware (32 colors + 32 same colors but half the brightness).
-The jungle atmosphere is pretty authentic with dense forest, glittering waterfalls and the chirrup of insects through tropical mists.
-Each level offers multi-directional parallax scrolling and the backgrounds update at the same rate as your helicopter flies giving a convincing feeling of flying over the terrain.
-Airborne (helicopters) and ground-moving sprites (tanks, cannons, troops etc) are nicely polished and having some cute animation touches.
-Explosions also, are very impressive too.
+GRAPHICS The game has great visuals running in EHB (Extra-Half Bright) mode.
+That is up to 64 colors on-screen using this special effect of the Amiga hardware (32 colors + 32 same colors but half the brightness).
+The jungles' atmosphere is pretty authentic with dense forests, glittering waterfalls and the chirrup of insects through tropical mists.
+Each level has multi-directional parallax scrolling and the backgrounds change as your chopper keeps flying, giving a convincing feeling of flying over the terrain.
+The air forces (choppers) and ground-moving sprites (tanks, cannons, troops etc) are nicely polished and have some cool animation touches.
+The explosions are very impressive too.

-Sound does the job pretty well too.
-All sampled, such as rotoblades roaring, machine gun and missile firing, explosions etc all combine to portray an authentic war zone atmosphere.
-The most interesting here is the jungle flavor (chirrup of insects etc) as well as some south-Asia-war movie-like ambient sounds that add a lot to the game's atmosphere.
+SOUND The game's sound does the job pretty well.
+Every sound effect is sampled such as the rotor-blades roaring, the machine guns and missiles firing, the explosions, all combining greatly to portray an authentic war zone atmosphere.
+The most interesting here is the jungle ambience (chirrup of insects etc) as well as some south-Asian-war movie-like sounds that add a lot to the game's atmosphere.